thomaspink/ng-storyblok/docs/getting-started.md

 import { SBModule } from 'ng-storyblok';
 ```

-Now you have to add the imported `SBModule` to the imports array in your AppModule and call the `forRoot` method with a configuration object.
+Now you have to add the imported `SBModule` to the imports array in your AppModule and call the `forRoot` method with a configuration factory function.
 ```ts
 export function storyblockConfigFactory() {
   return {